slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Focus on what you can give not what you can get.
 You only receive in proportion to what you give.
 However after taking first steps [mirror](chapter_3_action.md#on-mirroring) their behavior.
 There comes a time when you have to stop crossing oceans for people who wouldn’t even jump puddles for you.
 Run away from people who treats you like you're ordinary and be ready to loose people.
 You need to partner with someone who wants you to be all you can be.

 > *'Men experience many passions in a lifetime.
 One passion drives away the one before it.' -- Paul Newman*
-> *'Humans make connections.
-Sometimes these connections grow.
-Sometimes they stay the same.
-Sometimes they collapse.'*

 > *'Don't hide your feelings from people who show you theirs.'*

 > *'Forget those who forget you.
 Those who want to stay in your life, will always find a way.'*

 > *'If a person is nice to you and to nobody else, that person is not nice.'*

 > *'If you are lonely when you are not alone, you are in bad company.'*

 > *'I won’t be less just because you cannot be more.'*

 > *'Never waste your time trying to explain who you are to people who are committed to misunderstanding you.' -- Dream Hampton*